Ten pitfalls of using a wheelchair at Disneyland

 1. A wheelchair doesn’t move you to the front of the line.

 If you think that using a wheelchair will get you on rides faster than other guests you would be mistaken.
 In California Adventure all the queues for rides and attractions are wheelchair accessible.
 In the Disneyland Park, there are fewer ride/attraction queues that are wheelchair accessible.
 In both parks, many of the queues, while wheelchair accessible, are only accessible to a certain point.
 From those points the guest using the wheelchair and their party (a limited number can accompany the wheelchair- see #6) are moved to an accessible waiting and boarding area.
 The rides in the Disneyland Park that do not have accessible queues require guests using wheelchairs to enter through the exit.
 However, most of those rides also require what is known as a Disabled Return Time, which is basically a virtual queue.
 Upon returning at the designated time, guests then enter via the alternate queue or exit and wait some more.
 Our wait times can be anywhere from 5 to 45 minutes longer than the average queue.
-To learn more about the Disabled Return Times and the queues for both parks, check out The Disabled Diva’s Unofficial Disneyland Vacation Planning Guide.
+To learn more about the Disabled Return Times and the queues for both parks, check out The Disabled Diva’s Unofficial Disneyland Accessibility Guide.

 2. Rough terrain